Quora is an online platform that enables users to ask as well as answer questions about thousands of topics.

 How Does Quora Make Money?

-Quora makes money from displaying ads (in image and text form) as well as via premium subscriptions.
+Quora makes money from displaying ads as well as by charging users for subscriptions.

-Let’s take a closer look at each of the firm’s two revenue streams in the section below.
+Let’s take a closer look at each of Quora’s two revenue streams in the section below.

 Quora generates revenue on a cost-per-click (CPC), cost-per-thousand impressions (CPM), and conversion basis.